lingqiqi5211/lingqiqi5211/README.md

 ## Self Introduction

-I am Neko Qiqi.
+I am Ling Qiqi.

-I like cute cat girls (currently Neko Qiqi has found a favorite one, named yaoyao)
+I like cute cat girls

 You can donate to Qiqi through Afdian platform.
 Qiqi will thank everyone who donates to Qiqi and help Qiqi do more things she likes.